-- You can save an average of $837 a year on a full coverage policy in Claremont by comparing price quotes from different car insurance companies, according to CarInsurance.com’s rate analysis.
+- You can save an average of $837 per year on a full coverage policy in Claremont by comparing price quotes from different carriers.

-- Compare Car Insurance Quotes in Claremont – How to Save on Insurance Policy?
+- Compare car insurance quotes in Claremont – How to save on insurance

 - Guide to car insurance (with rates) in cities of New Hampshire